MidoOK486/CRSP/README.md

 # 🟣 CRSP – Cycle RSP

 > 🕹️ A Cycle-Accurate Reality Signal Processor (RSP) plugin for the Nintendo 64, targeting perfection in every N64 game, ROM hack, and homebrew.
 > Built from scratch for extreme accuracy — not just compatibility.
-This is **REAL RSP**, reborn.
+This is **CYCLE RSP**, reborn.

 ---